shopware5/devdocs/source/blog/_posts/2017-02-06-javascript-currency-formatting.md

 **tl;dr**

-- Dealing with currency formatting on your own is a pain and not recommend
+- Dealing with currency formatting on your own is a pain and not recommended
 - You have to support a bunch of formats and currencies (~ 270 currencies)
 - Workarounds are necessary to get a somewhat working solution with limitations
 - The code isn't tested in-depth in different browsers with all the available currency formats